shinwonham/arms/README.md

  - Exp: Experimental results for each screening point.
  - Columns include: Name (matching a Reaction name), R1, R2, R3, Ar (ligand choices by abbreviation), solvent, T(K) (temperature in Kelvin), and target columns such as yield, ee (enantioselective excess), regio, etc. Missing target values will be dropped automatically.
  - Screen_simulate (optional): If you want to generate predictions on new combinations, include this sheet.
 Each column (e.g. R1, R2, R3, Ar, solvent, T(K)) lists possible values.
 The code will create all combinations of these to simulate.

-Example: In the provided workbook Data_2503-paper_250425.xlsx, “Ligands” maps abbreviations like “Ph” to SMILES, “Reactions” gives base SMILES for reactants/products/catalysts, and “Exp” contains measured ee, yield, etc. The code reads these sheets and constructs “full” molecule SMILES by substituting ligands into placeholders.
+Example: In the provided workbook Data_2503-paper_250425.xlsx, “Ligands” maps abbreviations like “Ph” to SMILES, “Reactions” gives base SMILES for reactants/products/catalysts, and “Exp” contains measured ee, yield, etc. The code reads these sheets and constructs full molecule SMILES by substituting ligands into placeholders.

 ## How to use (Jupyter Notebook)
  - Open Notebook: Launch JupyterLab or Jupyter Notebook and open the provided .ipynb file.
 The code assumes %matplotlib inline is enabled for plotting.